intuitem/ciso-assistant-community/documentation/architecture/data-model.md

 ### EBIOS-RM study

 The type EBIOS-RM study is a sort of assessment.
 It contains the following specific fields:
-- reference risk matrix (immutable after creation)
+- reference risk matrix (chosen at creation and immutable after creation)
 - ref_id
 - name of the study
-- description of the study/reference entity
+- description of the study
-- misison of the reference entity
+- reference entity
 - a list of primary assets and corresponding secondary assets (workshop 1)
 - a list of audits for the security baseline (workshop 1)
 - a list of feared events (workshop 1)